snico432/injection-tracker/README.md

 Type 1 diabetics must inject insulin multiple times daily to manage their blood glucose levels.
 To ensure consistent insulin absorption, it is critical to rotate injection sites; failure to do so can lead to lipodystrophy—a condition characterized by the Cleveland Clinic as “a complete or partial loss of and/or abnormal distribution of adipose (fat) tissue in certain areas of your body.”
 This variability can disrupt the timing between insulin activity and food absorption, complicating glucose control.

-This project proposes a computer vision based system to automatically track injection sites over time.
-By providing users with feedback on site usage and encouraging proper rotation, the system aims to reduce the risk of lipodystrophy and improve overall treatment efficacy.
+This project proposes a computer-vision-based system that automatically tracks insulin injection sites over time.
+By providing users with feedback on site usage and promoting proper rotation practices, the system aims to reduce the risk of lipodystrophy and improve overall treatment efficacy.

 ## Current Progress